PSYCHING TEAM CO-DIRECTORS

 DURING THE RACE:

 “Psychs on Bikes” is going strong.
 Bicycling in strategic locations, our Psychs on Bikes provide encouragement, support and advice to runners during the course of their race.
-Feel free to flag down one of our bikers, with their distinctive red caps and red vests.
+Feel free to flag down one of our cyclists, with their distinctive red caps and red vests.
 We’ll talk you through the rough spots.

 We also offer “Psychs on Foot” during the race.
 Psyching Team members will be positioned in various parts of the race route and will provide support to runners by running with them.
-This is particularly helpful for “post-Wall” challenges that occur during the last few km’s of the race.
+This is particularly helpful for “post-wall” challenges that occur during the last few km’s of the race.